voussoir/etiquette/README.md

 - By editing your `PYTHONPATH` environment variable.
 Note that the path refers to the Etiquette repository location and not the `etiquette` package folder:

-    Windows: `set PYTHONPATH="%PYTHONPATH%;D:\Git\Etiquette"` Note the semicolon to delimit paths.
+    Windows: `set "PYTHONPATH=%PYTHONPATH%;D:\Git\Etiquette"` Note the semicolon to delimit paths.
 To make permanent, use the Environment Variable editor or the `setx` command.
 The editor is better.

     Linux: `PYTHONPATH="$PYTHONPATH:/home/Owner/Git/Etiquette"` Note the colon to delimit paths.
 To make permanent, add the export to your bashrc.